zack796/Palestine-Draft-Canvas/README.md

 ## Import instructions

+- Download [Obsidian](https://obsidian.md/) if you don't have it already!
+This is required!
 - Download the files from this repository
 - Create an Obsidian vault if you do not have one already
 - place the .canvas file and images folder into your Obsidian vault